Malcolm X at Sidi Gaber (short story)

 The gentleman slowly got up as Omar and Malcolm approached his table.

 “Mr. Malcolm X, I would like to introduce you to Mr. Naguib Mahfouz, Egypt’s greatest novelist.
-It’s truly an honour to see him here in Alexandria.”
+It’s truly an honor to see him here in Alexandria.”

 “Thank you, sir.
-Whenever a man says ‘interesting,’ I take that as an ambiguous sign.”
+Whenever a man says ‘interesting,’ I consider that as an ambiguous sign.”

 “Not at all,” Mahfouz laughed, “Perhaps I have more questions, but I enjoyed it.
 Please take a seat.”

 “I want to apologize.
-I had vaguely heard of you before, but only got to know you better when I read the interview.”
+I had vaguely heard of you before but only got to know you better when I read the interview,” Mahfouz said while offering Malcolm a cigarette to which he customarily declined.

 “That’s perfectly fine.
 No apology is needed.
 Likewise, I hope you forgive me for not knowing one of Egypt’s greatest novelists until this morning.”